-When what we call Rock and Roll today came on to the scene in the 1950’s they didn’t have a name for it.
+When Rock and Roll today came on to the scene in the 1950’s they didn’t have a name for it.
 It contained bits of R&B, hillbilly music, gospel, country music, and some crazy new guitar riffs.
 It was a melting pot of every genre spiced with innovation.
 There were many who helped move this music in, but Elvis has risen as the icon of that movement.
-Without the Rockabilly movement music would sound drastically different today.
+Without Rockabilly music would sound drastically different today.

 Unfortunately, I now feel that Elvis’ legacy has been trivialized through various forms of memorabilia and marketing schemes.
-I can walk into almost any music store (or Wal-Mart) and at least find a set of playing cards with his likeness or a set of coasters with his album covers.
+I can walk into almost any music store (or Wal-Mart) and find at the least, a set of playing cards with his likeness or a set of coasters with his album covers.
 I can adorn my fridge with every image he ever posed for and I can decorate a full Christmas tree with different figures depicting his likeness.
 I have even seen Elvis themed underwear.

-So for this post, I would like us to remember what the King of Rock and Roll was, a trailblazer in its most prominent form, an innovator, and someone who pushed the envelope.
-When I listen to Elvis’ voice I hear someone who wasn’t scared of the mainstream and what they deemed acceptable or normal, but I hear someone who wanted to move music a little further and create a new canvas of music for artists to paint on.
-He asked what if and then he did.
+So for this post, I would like us to remember what the King of Rock and Roll was, a trailblazer, an innovator, and someone who pushed the envelope.
+When I listen to Elvis’ voice I hear someone who wasn’t scared of the mainstream, but I hear someone who wanted to move music a little further and create a new canvas of music for artists to paint on.
+He asked what if and then he did..